-- To create a learning environment which encourages and reinforces good behaviour - To define acceptable standards of behaviour - To encourage consistency of approach to both positive and negative behaviour - To promote good self esteem, self discipline and positive relationships - To ensure that the schools expectations and strategies are widely known and understood - To encourage the involvement of both home and school in the implementation of this policy
+- To create a learning environment which encourages and reinforces good behaviour as well as each other's safety - To define acceptable standards of behaviour - To encourage consistency of approach to both positive and negative behaviour - To promote good self-esteem, self-discipline and positive relationships - To ensure that the schools expectations and strategies are widely known and understood - To encourage the involvement of both home and school in the implementation of this policy

-VALUES:

-Responsibility

-Excellence

-Support

-Perseverance

-Engagement

-Co-operation

-Tolerance
+VALUES: Responsibility Excellence Support Perseverance Engagement Co-operation Tolerance

 We expect all members of our community to show respect for each other and we use RESPECT across the school to remind children of their responsibilities to show respect.
-Each week we focus upon one specific value which is introduced at a whole school assembly on a Monday and is the focus for certificates in Achievement Assembly on a Friday.
+Each week we focus upon one specific value which is introduced in the group assembly on a Monday and is the focus for certificates in Achievement group Assembly on a Friday.